One of the darker sides of social media is the tendency to constantly compare your life with those around you.

 I think back to when I was in my early twenties with a very successful career in fashion buying.
 Facebook had just been invented, but I didn’t have an account.
 Thought it was some kind of ‘Murrrrrican High School thing that wouldn’t catch on, lol.
 Twitter and Instagram didn’t even exist.

 I had a company car, was regularly flying business-class on international buying trips, and handling multi-million pound budgets.
-I recall arriving at a hotel in Lake Como once.
-I removed my Chanel shades to survey the scene.
+I recall arriving at a hotel in Lake Como, Italy, once.
+I removed my (not fake) Chanel shades to survey the scene.
 It was a beautiful sunny day, my room overlooked the lake and I felt very, very content.

 I was confident, self-assured, focused and extremely happy with my lot.
 Yes, I’d worked hard to get where I was but I wasn’t clouded by self-doubt or distracted by what (I thought) my peers were doing, or how much they were earning.